Jacob Ramsey: International career

-Ramsey represented the England U18s at the UAE Sports Chain Cup in March 2019 and the Slovakia Cup in May 2019.

-On 5 September 2019, Ramsey made his England U19s debut during a 3–1 victory over Greece at St. George's Park.
+Ramsey was born in England to a Jamaican father and English mother.
+He represented the England U18s at the UAE Sports Chain Cup in March 2019 and the Slovakia Cup in May 2019.
+On 5 September 2019, he made his England U19s debut during a 3–1 victory over Greece at St. George's Park.
 On 13 October 2020, Ramsey made his debut for the England U20s and scored during a 2–0 victory over Wales at St. George's Park.

 On 7 October 2021, Ramsey made his debut for the England U21s during a 2–2 U21 EURO qualifying away draw to Slovenia.
-On 25 March 2022, Ramsey scored his first goal for England U21s, in a 4–1 victory over Andorra U21s.
+On 25 March 2022, Ramsey scored his first goal for England U21s, in a 4–1 victory over Andorra.

+On 14 June 2023, Ramsey was included in the England squad for the 2023 UEFA European Under-21 Championship.
+He scored a goal in their opening group match against Czech Republic.
+A metatarsal injury sustained in the quarter-final victory over Portugal ruled him out of their final two games of the competition, a tournament the Young Lions ultimately went on to win.

 Personal life

-Ramsey was born in the Great Barr area of Birmingham and attended the Barr Beacon School.
-His younger brothers are both also at Aston Villa, Aaron plays for Middlesbrough F.C, on loan from Villa and Cole is in the academy set-up.
+Ramsey was born in the Great Barr area of Birmingham and attended the Barr Beacon School in Walsall.
+His younger brothers are both also footballers, Aaron plays for Burnley having graduated through the Aston Villa academy and Cole plays for the Villa U18s.
 His father Mark was a professional boxer, who fought future unified light-welterweight world champion Ricky Hatton twice early in his career, losing both times on a points decision.